Phillips Edison & Company, Inc.

 Cash vs Debt

-The company holds $3.1M in cash, though total debt stands at $2.49B.
-This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
+Phillips Edison & Company, Inc. carries $2.49B in total debt against $3.1M in cash reserves — debt is roughly 792.5x the cash position.
+Managing this leverage effectively will be important for long-term financial stability.
 Free cash flow comes in at $186.2M, providing flexibility for reinvestment, buybacks, or dividends.
 Consistent free cash flow generation is often considered a sign of operational health.
 Return on equity stands at 4.9%, which is modest for the sector.
 ROE measures how effectively a company uses shareholder capital to generate profits.
 ROA of 2.5% is on the lower side, which is common in asset-heavy industries.
 Revenue has grown from $575.4M (2022) to $726.6M (2025), reflecting a 26% increase over the period.